ugkgit/gitpocs/README.md

 # Important Instructions

-This is a demo repository for practicing Git & GitHub.
+This is a demo repository for Git & GitHub PoCs.